wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 membrane and, as DNA is negatively charged, it wants to travel through the pore.
 This changes the electrical resistance, which is detected by the sensor.
-A problem is that the DNA travels too fast for the sensor to detect pore.
-This changes the electrical resistance, which is detected by the sensor.
 A problem is that the DNA travels too fast for the sensor to detect the nucleotides; the solution is to add a DNA-polymerase, that acts as a brake (it is also called motor, as it actively unzips the DNA).
 The polymerase itself does not fit through the pore and sits on top of it.